Sustainable, British, Valentine flowers

 Good things about Valentine roses

-- totally beautiful.
-You can’t really dispute their aesthetic appeal.
-Beautifully proportioned, often in rich luxurious shades with a myriad of petals in each head.
+- totally beautiful, excellently proportioned, in rich luxurious shades, with a myriad of petals in each head.

 - the traditional flower of love and that is what the day is all about.

-- if you choose very carefully or hit very lucky, beautifully scented.
-But the vast majority are not, as in the breeding process visual appeal has won out over nose appeal.
+- if you hit very lucky, beautifully scented.
+But the vast majority are not, as in the breeding process, visual appeal has won out over nose appeal.

-- often grown in countries where the horticultural production of roses provides a valuable export crop, bringing much needed income, investment and infrastructure to vulnerable communities.
+- often grown in countries where flower growing boosts the economy, bringing investment and infrastructure to vulnerable communities.

-- often grown in places with plenty of natural sunshine eliminating the need for artificial light and heat that is often used to produce valentine flowers in more northerly countries.
+- often grown in places with plenty of natural sunshine, eliminating the need for artificial light and heat.

-- very expensive so your loved one will be able to appreciate the amount you have splashed out to shower them with roses on February 14th.
+- very expensive, your loved one will know you've splashed out to shower them with roses on February 14th.

-- heavily perfumed.
-Unlike a lot of commercial cut flowers narcissi have been bred for their scent as a key characteristic.
+- beautifully scented, unlike a lot of commercial flowers narcissi have been bred for their scent.

 - grown outdoors with no additional heat or light.
-On the Isles of Scilly scented narcissi flower naturally from October to Easter, therefore using far less carbon than glasshouse grown roses.
+On the Isles of Scilly scented narcissi flower naturally during winter, using far less carbon than glasshouse grown roses.

 - an important part of the Isles of Scilly’s landscape and economy.
-The Isles of Scilly are a National Landscape, 28 miles off the coast of Cornwall.
-The islands' flower farms provide winter employment and help maintain parts of the natural environment loved by the many summer visitors.
+The Isles of Scilly are a National Landscape, traditional flower farming provides winter employment and helps maintain parts of the natural environment.

 - delicately beautiful, with each stem having at least three cute, mini daffodil type heads.